CONTENT

 so much so that VS so that

 They're different entities.
 'So much so [that]' means 'to the degree [that]'.
-'So that' means 'with the result that'. –
+'So that' means 'with the result that'. –I don't like being called a celebrity.
+So much so that I find it very uncomfortable looking at myself on the screen.

 Fear is just not a part of my life; so much so that if it's involved in somebody else's life and they're close to me, I won't be around them.